Sculpture Plaza

 Overview

-Sculpture Plaza is a small park downtown that is an oasis where downtown Ann Arbor meets Kerrytown, at the corner of 4th Avenue and Catherine Street.
+Sculpture Plaza is a small park downtown that is a pleasant plaza where downtown Ann Arbor meets Kerrytown, at the corner of 4th Avenue and Catherine Street.
 View the Ann Arbor Parks & Nature Areas Map for location context.
 The Kerrytown Arch sculpture is central to the plaza, celebrating the gateway between the two areas.
-The plaza is used as a walk through to the Kerrytown Shops, local restaurants, The Peoples’ Co-Op, the Ann Arbor Farmers Market and the Artisan’s Market.
+The plaza is used as a walk through to the Kerrytown Shops, local restaurants and businesses, The People’s Co-Op, the Ann Arbor Farmers Market and the Artisan’s Market.
 It has four picnic tables and two long seating sections for enjoying local food and relaxing.

 Park Notices